maheshwaripatil18/maheshwaripatil18/README.md

 ## 🏢 Professional Background
 **Intern – Oasis Infobyte**
-- Enhanced skills in **web development, backend implementation, and project execution**
+- Enhanced skills in **java development, backend implementation, and project execution**
 - Hands-on experience in **problem-solving, mentorship, and collaborative teamwork**
 - Exposure to structured workflows and Agile practices